elproffesore/textarium/README.md

 [](txt/#bush&annotations=mountain_of_research(726,226,255,252,65);!0_scaffolding(730,759,255,251,0);skip_trail(726,521,255,251,0))
-Textarium is a prototypical annotation interface designed to open a space for linking text fragments, making interpretive gestures visible, and following threads of meaning.
+Textarium is an experimental interface designed to open a space for linking text fragments, making interpretive gestures visible, and following threads of meaning.

 Learn more about it: